Every day our aim is to give homeless young people a future. Our long term goal is to end youth homelessness.

-Considering the challenges homeless young people are facing when they arrive at Centrepoint, we're incredibly proud that nine out of ten move on positively.
-Through a mixture of their own determination and the right educational, health, job and life skills support - young people's futures look very different after they come to Centrepoint.
+Considering the challenges homeless young people are facing when they arrive at Centrepoint, we're incredibly proud of this.
+Through a mixture of their own determination and the right educational, health, job and life skills support – young people's futures look very different after they come to Centrepoint.

 We now operate 60 services providing support to young people across the UK.